pavedroad-io/pavedroad/assets/templates/assets/README.md

 The source template file for each generated file has the same base name.
 In addition a third directory is associated with each pair of template and target directories.
 This third directory contains the Makefile used to generate this set of target markdown files.
-Generally the last element of all of these directory names would be the same.
+Generally the last path element of all of these directory names would be the same.
 As an example here are the directories and files associated with the devkit directory README.md file: